egehatirnaz/auto-zoom-meetings/README.md

 Install the requirements stated in `requirements.txt` by executing `pip install -r requirements.txt` from your command line.

-Create a file called `credentials.py` for your Zoom account details.
-This file will contain your Zoom e-mail and password.
+Fill the file called `courses.txt` with your Zoom IDs and course starting hours.
+Add new lines as needed.
 Contents should be as followed:
 <br>
 ```
-USER_EMAIL = "..."
+XXX-XXX-XXXX / 08:30
-USER_PASS = "..."
+XXX-XXX-XXXX / 15:30
 ```

 ## Execution